nicolasbrugneaux/web-player-react/README.md

 - fix the shuffle mode
 - look into the fuzzy search, it doesn't seem quite right yet.
 - a volume slider
-- maybe get rid of this wavesurfer lib does uncesserary stuff
+- maybe get rid of this wavesurfer lib does uncesserary stuff (WIP)
 - things..